nipy/mindboggle/README.rst

     docker pull nipy/mindboggle

+   Note: This contains FreeSurfer, ANTs, and Mindboggle, so it is currently over 6GB.

 3. Set the path on your host machine for the Docker container to access files ("/Users/arno" in this example), and enter the container's bash shell::

     PATH_ON_HOST=/Users/arno  # set path on host to access folders